lupyuen/lupyuen.github.io/src/adc.md

 📝 _8 Aug 2021_

+Today we shall magically transform __any RISC-V BL602 Board__ into a __Light Sensor!__

+We'll build this in C, then __port it to Rust.__

+_Wait...
+Do all BL602 Boards have an onboard Light Sensor?_

+Nope, all we need is a __BL602 Board with an LED__!

+Reading the LED with BL602's __Analog-to-Digital Converter (ADC)__ will turn it into a __simple, improvised Light Sensor.__ Amazing!

+_Will this work with any BL602 Board?_

+I tested this with __PineCone BL602__ and its onboard LED.

+It will probably work with any BL602 Board with an __onboard or external LED.__

+_Will our Light Sensor detect any kind of light?_

+Our LED-turned-Light-Sensor works best for __detecting sunlight__.

 (Yep It's Always Sunny in Singapore ...
-So this Sunshine Sensor won't be so useful in Singapore 😂)
+So this Sunlight Sensor won't be so useful in Singapore 😂)

 ![Testing the improvised Light Sensor on PineCone BL602 RISC-V Board.
 BTW that's the moon](https://lupyuen.github.io/images/adc-title.jpg)